Bricktech2000/Notes/notes/self-taught software engineer.md

   - attend tech events, conferences, hackathons, meetups, etc.
   - attend career fairs

-> "the hardest part about this whole journey is getting that first job -- but once you get that first job, recruiters are gonna be messaging you almost everyday."
+_the hardest part about this whole journey is getting that first job &mdash; but once you get that first job, recruiters are gonna be messaging you almost everyday_

 coding interviews are about more than just programming &mdash; <https://youtu.be/0Z9RW_hhUT4>